-(1) Mr. Kirkpatrick did not receive equity awards in 2018 since he was retiring as our Chief Financial Officer.

-In connection with the appointment of Mr. Shipchandler as our Chief Financial Officer, our compensation committee approved the grant of the equity awards described in the section titled "Executive Summary-Executive Compensation Highlights-Appointment of new Chief Financial Officer" above.
+Mr. Chew also did not receive an annual equity grant in 2019.
+Instead, in connection with the appointment of Mr. Chew as our Chief Product Officer in January 2019, he received equity awards as described in the section titled "Executive Summary-Executive Compensation Highlights-Appointment of new Chief Product Officer" above.